 But even he’s not enough to keep “Ladies Room” from being one of the least memorable episodes in the show’s entire run.
 Even the final scene, which will become the series’ bread and butter, leaves much to be desired.

 Mergers & Acquisitions

 - Despite this being a relatively weak Mad Men installment, “Ladies Room” still features the dazzling visuals and warm colors that helped make the pilot such a visual treat.
 However, the overall weaker material means that the costuming and set design won’t be able to singlehandedly carry this show through a slog.
 Luckily, that won’t ever need to happen.

 - Paul Kinsey makes quite the impression as the office’s resident bohemian, as pretentious as the pipe he smokes.
 He quotes Rod Serling (sign o’ the times: The Twilight Zone!) and thinks he’s Orson Welles.
 Other than that, he’s pretty cool.

-- This week’s advertising-metaphor-for-humanity-itself comes when Don is trying to come up with a deodorant campaign and asks the question, “What do women want?”
+- This week’s edition of Advertising Metaphor for Life Itself comes when Don is trying to come up with a deodorant campaign and asks the question, “What do women want?”

 - “I can never get over the fact that most of the time it looks like you’re doing nothing.”

-- “Honestly, why is it that every time a man take you out to lunch around here, you’re…you’re the dessert!”
+- “Honestly, why is it that every time a man takes you out to lunch around here, you’re…you’re the dessert!”